antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 ### Tracking file offset only in memory

-None of the `FileStream.Read*()` and `FileStream.Write*()` operations synchronize the offset with the OS anymore.
+None of the `FileStream.Read*()` and `FileStream.Write*()` operations synchronize the offset with the OS any more.
 The current offset can be obtained **only** with a call to `FileStream.Position` or `FileStream.Seek(0, SeekOrigin.Current)`.
 If you obtain the handle by calling `FileStream.SafeFileHandle`, and ask the OS for the current offset for the given handle by using the `SetFilePointerEx` or `lseek` sys-call, it won't always return the same value as `FileStream.Position`.
 It works in the other direction as well: if you obtain the `FileStream.SafeFileHandle` and use a sys-call that modifies the offset, `FileStream.Position` won't reflect the change.
 Since we believe that this is a very niche scenario, we won't describe the breaking change in detail here.
 For more details, please refer to [#50860](https://github.com/dotnet/runtime/issues/50860).

 ### .NET 5 compatibility mode